|

 honor upon us when He thus tests our hearts.
 We never read that the

 Lord did tempt Lot.
 No, Sodom tempted Lot.
-He never
+He never reached a

-reached a sufficiently high elevation
+sufficiently high elevation to

-to warrant his being tried by the
+warrant his being tried by the hand

-plenty between his heart and the Lord, and it
+heart and the Lord, and it did not, therefore, require

 the furnace to bring that out.
-Sodom would
+Sodom would have held

-have held out no temptation
+out no temptation whatever to

-that Abraham loved Him far better than
+loved Him far better than Sodom; but He

-Sodom; but He would make it manifest
+would make it manifest that he loved Him

-that he loved Him better than anyone or anything, by laying
+better than anyone or anything, by laying His hand upon the nearest and

-son, thine only son Isaac."!
-'Mackintosh, C. H., Notes
+dearest object, "Take now thy son, thine only son Isaac."!
+'Mackintosh, C. H., Notes on

-on Genesis, pp. 225·226; Genesis to Deuteronomy,
+Genesis, pp. 225·226; Genesis to Deuteronomy,

 pp. For many long years Abraham waited for

 his promised seed.
-Finally, the Lord gave him a son by Sarah and then commanded
+Finally, the Lord gave him a son by Sarah and then commanded him

-was a test of faith.
+a test of faith.
 But Abraham believed God and

 obeyed Him.
-Isaac's
+Isaac's birth

-real sense miraculous.
+was in a very real sense miraculous.
 He was the seed of Abraham, born after his

 mother was past